-As we eat three meals at home our grocery bills continue to swell.
+As we eat three meals at home our monthly grocery bills continue to swell.
 After loading my virtual shopping cart full of food, I can’t help but stare in disbelief at the total.

 Unlike housing and transportation costs, our food bills are variable.
 We don’t prepare the same snacks and meals every day, so our out of pocket costs are rarely similar.
 The pandemic is impacting those variations more than ever before.

 Can I blame rising food prices prices for my growing grocery bills?
 At one point, beef and veal prices spiked 20.2%, eggs 10.4%, and poultry 8.6%.
 One week I spent $150 for a week’s worth of basic groceries.
 The next week I paid $50 more for similar items.
 How much should my weekly grocery bill differ?

 As the shelves emptied we stopped paying attention to sales and circulars and bought what we could find.
 Each time we found bare spots in the grocery store our bills grew higher.